dexter-nguyen/Stock-Price-Prediction/README.md

 for.
 Volume is the total amount of stocks traded that day.
 The Adjusted Close is the more comprehensive closing value that takes into account other forms of stock trading, like dividends and rights offerings.
-We will be predicting the Adjusted Close
+We will be predicting the Adjusted Close with diffferent periods of EMA.

 # Collaborators:
 Tran Nguyen

 Daeyoung Hwang

 Dexxer Medina

 Nishara Hysmith